 First, let's look at the three sections the California Smog Inspection

-2000 Model Year & Newer: 2000 model year and newer vehicle (except diesel) are exempt from the Emission Inspection portion of the smog check.
+2000 Model Year & Newer: 2000 model year and newer vehicles (except vehicles 14,000 GVWR or greater) are exempt from the Emission Inspection portion of the smog check.

 These vehicles are administered the new DAD OIS Smog Test which includes a visual smog check inspection and functional inspection for OBD II trouble codes and readiness monitors.